trycourier/courier-ios/Docs/Inbox.md

 # Courier Inbox

 An in-app notification center list you can use to notify you users.
-Allows you to build user experiences like the Facebook notification feed very quickly.
+Allows you to build user experiences similar to the Facebook notification feed very quickly.

-⚠️ Courier Inbox requires [`Authentication`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md) to view inbox messages that belong to a specific user.
+⚠️ `CourierInbox` requires [`Authentication`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md) to view inbox messages that belong to a specific user.

 &emsp;